At last, you are about to put all you’ve learned into practice.

 As a personal trainer, don’t forgo health insurance.

-You need to cover yourself should you end up in the hospital or need medical treatment.
+You must cover yourself if you are in the hospital or need medical treatment.

-Although when you are fit and young, you might not see the necessity of health insurance at that point in your life, anything can happen and so you should make sure that you are covered.
+Although when you are fit and young, you might not see the necessity of health insurance at that point in your life, anything can happen, so you should ensure that you are covered.

 And life insurance?

-While we are covering all insurance options, the last form of insurance I want to look into is life insurance.
+While we cover all insurance options, the last form of insurance I want to look into is life insurance.